eslint/eslint/docs/rules/no-class-assign.md

+# no-class-assign

-# Disallow modifying variables of class declarations (no-class-assign)
+Disallows modifying variables of class declarations.

 `ClassDeclaration` creates a variable, and we can modify the variable.